cbeust/maple-2/README.md

 Just press "Drive 1" or "Drive 2" to insert that disk in the drive.
 You can use the filtering box on the side to narrow down the disk you're looking for.

-#### Memory

-This view presents the memory along with various convenient shortcuts to memory banks (e.g. Text, Text Aux, ...).

 #### Nibbles

 This view shows you what was found on the disk.
 It's made of two parts: